Angling at Lower Lough Erne

 - telephone: 0300 200 7860 (outside NI: ++44 28 9151 3101)

 Access is generally good elsewhere around the lough for anglers who find walking difficult, although there are no special wheelchair facilities.

 There are a number of areas with level paths close to car parks.
-These are at Cornagrade, Trory, Ely Lodge and Dolan's Ring.
-There are also six stands suitable for wheelchairs at Queen Elizabeth Road, Enniskillen; two accessible stands at Broadmeadow at the rear of the Lakeland Forum, and one accessible stand at Coradillar Quay on Upper Lough Erne.
+These are at Cornagrade, Trory and Dolan's Ring.
+There are also six stands suitable for wheelchairs at Queen Elizabeth Road, Enniskillen.
+Two accessible stands are at Broadmeadow at the rear of the Lakeland Forum and one accessible stand is at Coradillar Quay on Upper Lough Erne.

 How to get there

 Enniskillen is the best starting place.
 There is a visitor centre and tourist information office, Wellington Road.